Carbon capture, transportation, and sequestration (CCS) is an innovative way for the world to meet global net-zero emissions.

 The Need Here and Abroad

-Globally, the CCS industry currently captures approximately 40 million metric tonnes².
-However, the International Energy Agency expects CCS to account for nearly 37% of all CO₂ reduction from industry in order to meet Net Zero by 2050.
-In turn, CCS is expected to grow significantly with global capacity to reach 7.6 billion metric tonnes by 2050².
+Globally, the CCS industry currently captures approximately 40 million metric tonnes .
+However, the International Energy Agency expects CCS to account for nearly 37% of all CO₂ reduction from industry to meet Net Zero goals by 2050.
+In turn, CCS is expected to grow significantly with global capacity to reach 7.6 billion metric tonnes by 20509.

-Within the United States, the Environmental Protection Agency estimates 5.2 billion metric tonnes of CO₂ are emitted each year³, with Louisiana being the second largest industrial emitter¹.
-Within Louisiana, the Mississippi River corridor emits 80 million metric tonnes per year and makes up nearly two thirds of Louisiana’s total industrial CO₂ emissions³.
+Louisiana is the second largest industrial emitter within the United States¹.
+Within Louisiana, the Mississippi River corridor emits approximately 80 million metric tonnes per year and makes up nearly two thirds of Louisiana’s total industrial CO₂ emissions².
+In addition, Louisiana is uniquely positioned to foster the growth of the CCS industry due to the state’s world-class permanent, natural storage capabilities.

 Best Positioned to Provide CCS in Louisiana

-EnLink has all the elements for a full-service CCS business.
+EnLink has all the elements for a full-service CO₂ transportation business in support of CCS initiatives.
 We bring a customer-focused mindset with decades of relationships in the Louisiana market.
-Additionally, EnLink owns approximately 4,000 miles of pipeline in the state of Louisiana, which can be converted to CO₂ service.
-Lastly, EnLink has decades of experience structuring and executing commercial contracts to accommodate customer needs, and hundreds of employees located in Louisiana to service those customers.
+Additionally, EnLink owns approximately 4,000 miles of pipeline in the state of Louisiana, a significant portion of which can be converted to CO₂ service.
+Lastly, EnLink has decades of experience structuring and executing commercial contracts to accommodate customer needs and hundreds of employees located in Louisiana to service those customers.

 - IEA - Net Zero by 2050, A Roadmap for the Global Energy Sector